farwayer/is-svg-fast/README.md

 # is-svg-fast

-The lib provides a fast basic check if a string is svg image in Node.js and browser
+The lib provides a fast basic check if a string is svg image (Node.js and browser)

 ## How to use